Supreme Court rejects case of woman on Alabama death row

 Leavell-Keaton was originally sentenced to death in 2015.
 A new sentencing hearing was ordered, however, after a court found that the judge who sentenced Leavell-Keaton to death erred by failing to give her a chance to speak on her own behalf before sentencing.
 She was sentenced to death again in 2021.

-Leavell-Keaton ‘s lawyers argued in their petition to the Supreme Court that at the most recent sentencing hearing she should have been given the opportunity to present evidence of her good behavior in prison between 2015 and 2021.
+Leavell-Keaton’s lawyers argued in their petition to the Supreme Court that at the most recent sentencing hearing she should have been given the opportunity to present evidence of her good behavior in prison between 2015 and 2021.

 Leavell-Keaton is one of five women on death row in Alabama.